Beauty (clean)

 Some emblematic products using the benefits of essential oils:

-You will find it in the following products, for example:
+You'll find it in the following products, for example:

 Fruit acids can be found in masks, lotions and exfoliating powders: